 I did not make up this term but strongly identify with it.
 I have included things like twinkle lights, extra cozy cold weather gear, hand warmers, a chair, watercolor kit, hammock, heavy and delicious food, and a big fat cushy sleeping pad…and it never really bothered me to carry any of that stuff.
 You can check out my comfort lite packing list and watch my video from our last night at camp on Isle Royale here.

 This year, after a summer of less hiking and a couple of bikepacking trips under my belt, I wanted to trim down my pack weight.
 I enjoyed the simplicity of the gear on my bike trips and also didn’t want to haul more than I had to on our challenging Border Route Trail Thru Hike.
 The concept of hiking 65 miles through the wilderness was a bit sobering to think about.
 And knowing that I had not been backpacking in 3 months, and certainly not training with a pack on my back motivated me to trim things up.
-My goal was to get down to a 25 lb pack weight with food and water, and a 15 lb base weight, which some define as “ultralight”.*
+My goal was to get down to a 25 lb pack weight with food and water, and a 15 lb base weight, which smack dab in the middle of what most define as *ultralight and lightweight.

 Made it!
 5 days of food AND STILL brought my little art kit along.